AllTheMods/Server-Scripts/README.md

 Windows: **`ServerStart.Bat`** *(Run/Double-Click)*
 Linux: **`bash ServerStart.sh`** *(must be bash, not shell/sh)*

 **OPTIONAL** There is an "install only" option that will setup all required files but NOT automatically run the server.
 Simply pass the option "install" after the script from a prompt.
-NOTE: Linux sh support for this option is still WIP (TODO):
 ```
 ServerStart.Bat install
 ```
+There is also options for the ServerStart.sh file that will skip the user's input if wanted using "-a" or "--auto".
+Also, for install only for Serverstart.sh, by passing in "-i" or "--install"
 ________________

 ### settings.cfg
 Formatting is very important for it to load correctly:
-* `SETTING=VALUE;`
+* `SETTING=VALUE`
 * No spaces around the equal sign
 * One setting per line
-* Semicolon immediately following value (no spaces)

 | Setting   | Description                | Example Value |